User management

 Read server files

-Allow user to read files stored on server and upload to agents (user still needs appropriate object rights for upload).
+Allow user to read files stored on the server and upload to agents (user still needs appropriate object rights for upload).
 Server File Management

 Manage agent tunnels